 The Worldwide Harmonised Light Vehicle Test Procedure (WLTP) laboratory test is used to measure fuel consumption and CO2 emissions from passenger cars and vans, as well as their pollutant emissions.

-From September 1, 2017 more realistic tests were introduced to certify new vehicles against Euro 6 emission limits.
+From September 1, 2017 more realistic tests were introduced to certify new cars against Euro 6 emission limits.

-WLTP will apply to all new type approvals and from September 1, 2018, will apply to all new car and van registrations.
+WLTP applied to all new type approvals for cars from September 2017 and, from September 1, 2018, it applied to all new car registrations.
+Vans followed a year later.